 1. "Set Audience" action.
 Setups audience of people who allowed to see the Preview

 2. Setup Permissions for appropriate Configuration Item.
-If the Configuration Item is not allowed to Read for current user, and Preview does not configured to ignore CI permissions, the Preview is not allowed.
+If the Configuration Item is not allowed to Read for the current user, and Preview does not configured to ignore CI permissions, the Preview is not allowed.